 The band charged bus riders $45 each, which included a show ticket.
 “At the club, I spotted our lyric sheets in the crowd, so a lot of them were singing along.
 That ended up being the highlight of the show…afterward, we found a 300-plus pound man passed out cold in his own vomit across the Viper Room bathroom floor.
 Three or four security guys dragged him across club’s floor and dumped him on the Sunset Strip pavement, smack dab where [one-time club co-owner] River Phoenix had died.
 That was our cue to get the hell back to San Diego.”

 In summer 2011, a single called “Dimension” was made available for purchase through Facebook and Reverb Nation.
 They played their first gig in three years January 28, 2012, at the Picture Head La Mesa band compilation release party at Pete’s Place.
-Rhea and Manganista bassist Travis Wingo also play together in No Reply.
+At that time, Rhea and Manganista bassist Travis Wingo also played together in No Reply.

 A new single and video for “Old Grey,” intended for the album Shooting at the Big Bang Seams (on Matt Rhea’s Quasi Recordings label), was released in early 2013, though the album itself wouldn't arrive for quite awhile.